 Becky began playing the piano when she was five, and her mom taught her to read and write music so she could write down her compositions.
-Her dad entertained Becky and her siblings with his funny original stories; she was always easily enchanted by the heroic exploits, the quirky twists, and the faraway places of fiction and folktales.
+Her dad entertained Becky and her siblings with his funny original stories; she was always easily enchanted by the heroic exploits, the quirky twists, and the faraway places of fiction and folklore.

 After a childhood filled with music in Minnetonka, Minnesota, and Old Greenwich, Connecticut, Becky went to Colgate University intending NOT to major in music because she had done so much of it already – but it didn’t take her too long to realize that being in the midst of music was the place where she felt the most at home.
 After graduation – speaking of home! – she moved to Brattleboro, Vermont.
-And almost immediately she found the small town she had been looking for without even knowing she was on a quest!
+She immediately found the small town she had been looking for (though she hadn’t even known she was on a quest to find one!)

 Becky moved to Portsmouth NH for ten years, and then returned to “hometown” Brattleboro with her husband and family in 1992 and has lived in the area ever since.
-In recent years, she has taught storytelling and music at Antioch University in Keene, directed musicals at the New England Youth Theatre and the Putney School, and taught elementary school music in southeastern Vermont towns.
+In recent years, she has taught storytelling and music at Antioch University in Keene, directed musicals at the New England Youth Theatre and the Putney School, and taught elementary school music in many southeastern Vermont towns.
 Becky currently is the organist and choir director at the Second Congregational Church in Londonderry, Vermont, and directs two women’s choruses: Animaterra, in Keene, NH, and the Brattleboro Women’s Chorus, which she founded in 1996.